-- (1) All units that are attached to HQs are detached. - (2) The player then must move his units one space as described in the Withdrawal rule.
-(3) Retreating units are destroyed (they lose all - They have no place to withdraw to.
+- (1) All units that are attached to HQs are detached. - (2) The player then must move his units one space as described in the Withdrawal rule. - (3) Retreating units are destroyed (they lose all remaining steps) if: - They have no place to withdraw to.